46. Dear Timmy Skelly

 He does not love her

-She is a series of contradictory
+She is a series of con-

-Statements with a tight waist
+With a tight waist

-Facing east while he faces west
+Facing east while

-They pass in the night and wave
+They pass in the night

-Teaching teenagers to read
+Agers to read

 When Sunny is silent